GraphQL for Sui RPC

 }

-impl From<Watermark> for sui_indexer_alt_framework_store_traits::CommitterWatermark {
+impl From<WatermarkV0> for sui_indexer_alt_framework_store_traits::CommitterWatermark {

-fn from(w: Watermark) -> Self {
+fn from(w: WatermarkV0) -> Self {

 Self {